dialtoneuk/easymediaplayer/notes.md

 !Play argument parsing

-table additions inside setting box the warning box for when bad stuff happen implement a changelog
+table additions inside setting box - so can add new custom tips inside settings panel the warning box for when bad stuff happen implement a changelog